symfony/symfony-docs/setup/flex_private_recipes.rst

 How To Configure and Use Flex Private Recipe Repositories
 =========================================================

-Since the `release of version 1.16`_ of ``symfony/flex``, you can build your own private flex recipe repositories, and seamlessly integrate them into the ``composer`` package installation and maintenance process.
+Since the `release of version 1.16`_ of ``symfony/flex``, you can build your own private Symfony Flex recipe repositories, and seamlessly integrate them into the ``composer`` package installation and maintenance process.

-This is particularly useful when you have private bundles or packages that must perform their own installation tasks, in a similar fashion that Symfony and other open-source bundles and packages handle their own installation tasks via ``symfony/flex``.

-To do this, in broad strokes, you:
+This is particularly useful when you have private bundles or packages that must perform their own installation tasks.
+To do this, you need to complete several steps:

 * Create a private GitHub repository;
 * Create your private recipes;